Education and Research

 My PhD thesis in philosophy (2011, University of Groningen) is entitled Through a mind darkly: An empirically-informed philosophical perspective on systematic knowledge acquisition and cognitive limitations.
 It examines human cognitive processes underlying discovery in mathematics and the life sciences.
 I found that the effect of individual cognitive biases on reasoning was mitigated to a significant extent by social processes of knowledge transmission and by an effective use of the external environment.
 For example, by representing quantities symbolically, humans acquire proficiency with numerical concepts that would otherwise lie outside the scope of our evolved number sense.

-My present British Academy postdoctoral fellowship focuses on the social nature of religious belief.
+My British Academy postdoctoral fellowship (2013-2014) continued this research, focusing on the social nature of religious belief.
 The reasonableness of religious beliefs is often couched in terms of individual reasoning processes, which does not correspond well with the social way in which religious beliefs are acquired.
 There is an intriguing isomorphism between the way we acquire scientific and religious beliefs: in both cases, most beliefs are acquired not through experience, but through testimony.
 We can rarely directly check scientific or religious claims (e.g. germs cause illness; humans continue to exist after death).
 This similarity between scientific and religious beliefs led me to hypothesize that their reasonableness not only depends on their content, but also on the social processes that underlie their transmission.